IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/06_igTextEditor_Keyboard_Navigation.md

 <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>End</kbd> or <kbd>Shift</kbd> + <kbd>End</kbd>|Select value in the input till end
 <kbd>Ctrl</kbd> + <kbd>A</kbd> |Select the whole value in the input

-## <a id="ddInteraction"></a>igCurrencyEditor with dropdown
+## <a id="ddInteraction"></a>igTextEditor with dropdown

-In this section you can see what key combinations can be used when you have a numeric editor with dropdown.
+In this section you can see what key combinations can be used when you have a text editor with dropdown.

 Press| To
 ---|---